 In the mid-1980s, I served for 7 years as Director of the Whitney Museum of American Art, Fairfield County, organizing exhibitions and supervising all museum functions.
 During the years following, while living in South Florida, Toronto, Sydney, the New York area, and Southern California, I have been an independent scholar extensively involved with teaching, curating, and writing.
 While I authored scores of exhibition catalogues for museums and galleries and articles for various newspapers and art journals, I wrote most consistently for Art in America (see Writing for links to selected essays and reviews).

-At present, I serve on the Board of Directors of ArtTable, Co-Chair the Executive Committee of ArtTable Southern California and instruct courses in contemporary art at UCLA Extension (see Teaching for links to current and upcoming classes).
+At present, I serve on the Board of Directors of ArtTable, Co-Chair the Executive Committee of ArtTable Southern California, and instruct courses in contemporary art at UCLA Extension (see Teaching for links to current, upcoming, and past classes).
 I also write for select publications and this website’s blog.